Stan Rogers: Early life and musical development

 Rogers was born in Hamilton, Ontario, the eldest son of Nathan Allison Rogers and Valerie (née Bushell) Rogers, two Maritimers who had relocated to Ontario in search of work shortly after their marriage in July 1948.
 Although Rogers was raised in Binbrook, Ontario, he often spent summers visiting family in Guysborough County, Nova Scotia.

 It was there that he became familiar with the way of life in the Maritimes, an influence which was to have a profound impact on his subsequent musical development.
 He was interested in music from an early age, reportedly beginning to sing shortly after learning to speak.
 He received his first guitar, a miniature hand-built by his uncle Lee Bushell, when he was five years of age.
 He was exposed to a variety of music influences, but among the most lasting were the country and western tunes his uncles would sing during family get-togethers.
 Throughout his childhood, he would practice his singing and playing along with his brother Garnet, six years his junior.

 While Rogers was attending Saltfleet High School, Stoney Creek, Ontario, he started to meet other young people interested in folk music, although at this time he was dabbling in rock and roll, singing and playing bass guitar in garage bands such as "Stanley and the Living Stones" and "The Hobbits".
-After high school, Rogers briefly attended both McMaster University and Trent University, where he performed in small venues with other student musicians, including Ian Tamblyn, Chris Ward and fellow Hobbit Nigel Russell.
+After high school, Rogers briefly attended both McMaster University and Trent University, where he performed in small venues with other student musicians, including Ian Tamblyn, Christopher Ward and fellow Hobbit Nigel Russell.
 Russell wrote the song "White Collar Holler", which Rogers sang frequently on stage.

 Rogers signed with RCA Records in 1970 and recorded two singles: "Here's to You Santa Claus" in 1970, and "The Fat Girl Rag" in 1971.
 In 1973, Rogers recorded three singles for Polygram: "Three Pennies", "Guysborough Train", and "Past Fifty."

 In 1976, Rogers recorded his debut album, Fogarty's Cove, released in 1977 on Barnswallow Records.
 The album's subject matter dealt almost entirely with life in maritime Canada, and was an immediate success.
 Rogers then formed Fogarty's Cove Music, and bought Barnswallow during the production of Turnaround, allowing him to release his own albums.
 Posthumously, additional albums were released.

-Rogers' songs often had a Celtic feel which was due, in part, to his frequent use of DADGAD guitar tuning.
-He regularly used his William 'Grit' Laskin built 12-string guitar in his performances.
-His best-known pieces include "Northwest Passage", "Barrett's Privateers", "The Mary Ellen Carter", "Make and Break Harbour", "The Idiot", "Fogarty's Cove", and "White Squall".
+Sung in his rich baritone, Rogers' songs are often said to have a "Celtic" feel which is due, in part, to his frequent use of DADGAD guitar tuning.
+He regularly used his William 'Grit' Laskin-built 12-string guitar in his performances.
+His best-known songs include "Northwest Passage", "Barrett's Privateers", "The Mary Ellen Carter", "Make and Break Harbour", "The Idiot", "Fogarty's Cove", and "White Squall".